If you want to be a successful stock investor, it’s important to have a realistic portrait of what that actually looks like.

 Some people learn faster than others while some are more active and get more practice over a shorter period of time.

 That practice and experience takes time to develop.
 By measurements of time, we are talking years rather than days or months.

-For some newcomers, five years sounds like a lot of time.
-However, if you want the success and profit of being a master, you must be ready to wait it out.
+This might sound like a lot of time, especially if you’ve just started – however, if you want the success and profit of being a master, you must be ready to wait things out.